|

 390 (Charles Baker;

-London in about 1765, Charles Baker, who was born in 1820, giving his name to
+in about 1765, Charles Baker, who was born in 1820, giving his name to the

-the company from about 1851.
-When Charles Baker died in 1894 the firm
+company from about 1851.
+When Charles Baker died in 1894 the firm continued

-be dated to the 1950s.
-This instrument was described as a Baker’s Greenough
+to the 1950s.
+This instrument was described as a Baker’s Greenough binocular

-binocular microscope with built-in illumination in a 1956 catalogue of Gallenkamp (Figure 1).
-Note: this instrument was kindly donated
+microscope with built-in illumination in a 1956 catalogue of Gallenkamp (Figure 1).
+Note: this instrument was kindly

 Greenough binocular microscope with built-in illumination as featured in a